overture-stack/website/markdown/documentation/guides/deployment/datamanagement.md

 ## Setting up Object Storage

-The file transfer service Score is compatible with any S3 storage provider; for simplicity, we will use the open-source object Storage provider Minio for this setup.
+The file transfer service Score is compatible with any S3 storage provider; for simplicity, we will use the open-source object Storage provider MinIO for this setup.

 1. **Run MinIO:** Use the following command to pull and run the MinIO docker container